Updated: Feb 13

 It is generally accepted that the best brand for overall health is Supreme Science Selective, followed by Burgess Excel Light.
 Supreme now also produce a grain free version of their rabbit selective pellet which is also a good option.

 A healthy adult rabbit rabbit requires 15g of pellets per kilo of body weight every day.
 So an average sized rabbit weighing around 2kg will require 30g, this equates roughly to 1 level tablespoon.
 This doesn't seem like much at all, but as the vast majority of their diet should consist of hay, this small daily offering of pellets is quite sufficient.
-This can be fed as a single meal or split between two meals.
+It is best to feed this as a single meal, rather than splitting to maintain a high level of interest in grazing on hay for the majority of the day.

 We believe that it is important to provide rabbits with a daily portion of pellets.
 To provide the correct nutrition via a pellet free diet is very difficult and will require owners to be incredibly dedicated and forage for a wide variety of different plants and weeds.
 Offering a small amount of pellets on a daily basis will ensure that your rabbits are getting the correct vitamins and minerals to promote overall health.